derecles/epl-possession-analysis/README.md

 ## Methodology

-I have defined a match outcome as the points earned by a given team in a given match.
+I defined a match outcome as the points earned by a given team in a given match.
+See [here](https://en.wikipedia.org/wiki/Premier_League#Competition_format) for more.

 There are 3 potential outcomes to a match based on the number of goals scored by each team:
 ```